George W. Gore Award

 • Earn a standard US high school diploma or its equivalency (unless the student completes a home education program or earns a high school diploma from a non-US high school while living with a parent who is on military or public service assignment away from the US).

-• Have 1170 on the redesigned SAT or a 26 on the ACT.
+• Have at least 1170 on the redesigned SAT or a 26 on the ACT.
 Must earn a *550 on the SAT math section or *26 on the ACT Math subject area.

 • Earn a minimum score of 76 on the ALEKS Math exam for Engineering, Physical, Life, Natural and Computer Sciences majors.

 *Applicable for Engineering, Physical, Life, Natural and Computer Sciences programs

 Students are eligible to receive an award for a maximum of eight (8) semesters.
 Students must maintain enrollment in the degree program under which this award was made.
 Students may not change majors.
 A student must enroll in fifteen credit hours per semester.
 Awards are not made during the summer term.

 Eligibility for renewal is determined at the end of the second semester.
 For automatic renewal, an award recipient must comply with the policies of the University Scholarship program and the bullets below:

 •Enroll in a minimum of 15 credit hours each semester.

 •You cannot drop or withdraw from a course(s) after the official university drop and add period has ended (see University Registrar's calendar).